leobut/geocachingUtils/README.md

 Geocaching Utils is an extension for google chrome that adds features to the geocaching.com website.
 You can download it for free from the chrome web store: [Geocaching Utils](https://chrome.google.com/webstore/detail/geocaching-utils/aiddapoflafkbecobkoiakgagaijacaa)

-Feel free to contribute (also to the planned features list) and report bugs.
+Feel free to contribute to the code or report bugs and feature requests.

 ##Features
 - Show elevation next to the cache coordinates (supports meters & feet):